h96ven/supportapp/README.md

 You can create a topic to ask questions for the support team to answer to.
 In order to do that, fill the ‘topic’ and ‘message’ fields.
 Press the POST button.

-After the support team sent a reply for the topic, you can see it in the nested “replies” field at /support/tickets/ or in a detailed view, for example, /support/tickets/9/ .
+After the support team sends a reply for the topic, you can see it in the nested “replies” field at /support/tickets/ or in a detailed view, for example, /support/tickets/9/ .

 In order to create a new reply, you must access the list of replies by using a nested url.
 For example: /support/tickets/9/replies/ .
 Where 9 is a ticket id.
 Now you can type a reply message by filling the ‘text’ field below and pressing the POST button.